 - Innovate!
-Make sure the retro is different, fun and attractive for everyone.
+Make sure the retro is different, fun, and attractive for everyone.
 Use techniques that allow you to innovate and keep the group focused and working together.

 To Sum Up

-Scrum is a methodology which success depends on putting into practice certain good practices.
+Scrum is a methodology in which success depends on putting into practice certain good practices.
 Keeping these practices is key in order to make the most out of Scrum.

 If you are wondering why Scrum doesn’t work, these 5 keys you can’t avoid in your Scrum process are just a stepping stone to what agile teams might become when taking this methodology to another level.